Pelosi questions Trump's fitness to stay in office; he calls her 'crazy'

 "Maybe he wants to take a leave of absence," she said.
 Asked whether she's concerned about Trump's well-being, she replied, "I am."

-Hanging over the increasingly personal exchanges is a drumbeat among about two dozen Democrats and one Republican to launch impeachment hearings against Trump based on details in special counsel Robert Mueller's report that Trump repeatedly tried to block the investigation .
-Pelosi has resisted, preferring a methodical process by which Congress investigates and lays out the facts on the question of obstruction of justice.
-But she's been clear this week that any such finding could be worthy of a formal indictment by the House -- that is, impeachment.

-Pelosi also is balancing the calls for impeachment with the concerns of members from divided districts who helped flip the House to Democratic control and now face tough re-elections 2020.

 Pelosi, the second in line to the presidency, said she thinks Trump's actions Wednesday were part of his skill at distraction.
-But she also suggested that he's unpredictable.
+But she also suggested what he does isn't all strategic.

 "Sometimes when we're talking to him he agrees," she said, only to change his mind.
 "He says he's in charge and he may be."